 Ecclesia semper reformanda est

-As I wrote in Part 1, the Biblical support for the Annihilationist view begins in Genesis, Chapter 3.
+I will briefly describe the fundamental Annihilationist view as I understand it.
+The Biblical support for the Annihilationist view begins in Genesis, Chapter 3.

 And the LORD God said, “The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.”
 So the LORD God banished him from the Garden of Eden to work the ground from which he had been taken.